tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ### Key Encryption

-This mode support more than one recipient, and JSON Serializations.
+This mode supports more than one recipient and JSON serializations.

 HPKE is used to encrypt the	Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.
 The plaintext will be encrypted using the CEK as explained in Step 15 of Section 5.1 of {{RFC7516}}.

 The sender MUST place the 'epk' and 'alg' parameters in the per-recipient unprotected header to indicate the use of HPKE.
 The "enc" (Encryption Algorithm) Header Parameter MUST be present in the JWE Protected Header.

 In Key Encryption mode:
 - The JWE Encrypted Key MUST be the base64url encoded 'ct' value.